jasonaaronwilson/omni-c/README.md

-Although not a collection in the traditional sense, `buffer`, which is similar to an array of bytes, is used for a variety of purposes such as building strings (so like stringbuiler in Java) as well as a buffer for two way communication with another thread (so like pipes).
+Although not a collection in the traditional sense, `buffer`, which is similar to an array of bytes, is used for a variety of purposes such as building strings (so like StringBuilder in Java) as well as a buffer for two way communication with another thread (so to Unix pipes or channels in Go).

 ### No Inheritance

 Missing from this feature list is *inheritance* a hallmark of OOP.
-Not only is that space already fully occupied by Java, C#, C++, Crystal, etc., I personally don't like that style of abstraction and I'd like to provide (another) alternative.
+Not only is that space already fully occupied by Java, C#, C++, Crystal, etc., I personally don't like that style of abstraction and I'd like to provide a compelling alternative.
 There are some domains such as UI "widgets" where that style fits well, but it often misses.
-If you can't define all of the behavior of some piece of code, that is fine, explicitly pass in behavior via closures.
+If you can't define all of the behavior in a piece of code, that is fine, explicitly pass in behavior via closures.

 ## Features Removed from Standard C